Libera-Chat/libera-chat.github.io/bylaws.md

 6. For each meeting each member of the given organ has one vote.

-7. When electing persons, the following additional points apply:
+7. When electing persons outside of an Annual Asynchronous Election, the following additional points apply:

    - To be elected, each candidate must have over 50% of the votes cast